-One of the things new writers are unaware of is that they have options when they choose to publish their book.
+One of the things new writers are unaware of is that they have options when they choose to publish their books.
 There is the traditional method, which involves writing query after query, followed by a bunch of waiting with no guarantee of acceptance.
 There is the independent method, which is similar, but you have a greater chance that an editor will actually pick up your work and read it.
 Then there is the avenue most writers end up shooting for, the self-publishing route.
-This is often the simplest because you do not have to write a single letter, and oftentimes all you need to do is point, click, and publish your work.
+This is often the simplest because you do not have to write a single letter, and oftentimes all you need to do is the point, click, and publish your work.
 The primary factor here is funding.

 But let’s face it, no matter what avenue you walk down, undertaking a writing project can be costly.
 If your endeavor requires you to take a sabbatical or leave of absence from your 9 to 5 job, then you will need funding to replace your income.
 Unless you have money saved for this purpose or a wealthy uncle, you are left with funding your project on your own.
 Or are you?